camunda/camunda-docs/docs/guides/getting-started/connect-to-your-cluster.md

 ---
 id: connect-to-your-cluster
-title: Connect to your Cluster
+title: Connect to your cluster
 ---

 ## Installation